I waited 5 long weeks for it to come in from Turkey, and when it did arrive, I couldn’t wait to dig in!

 8. Enjoy the wonders of Sticker Paper

 If you find yourself recreating the same layout or design over and over again, invest in a pack of sticker paper, design the layout in Mac Pages or Microsoft Word and print!
-Then all you have to do is trim the paper to fit inside your journal.
-I do this with my Cleaning Schedule so I don't have to draw all the lines again every month.
+Or better yet, join the Brainbook Printable Library fam and I’ve done all that work for you!

 9. Learn how to Thread